 Take a step further, AI facial recognition in POS also creates a novelty and exciting experience for customers to actively support fashion brands.
 For example, some stores are adopting this technology to make personalized product recommendations based on customers’ information (like gender, age,..) identified through face reading.

 Case study: VMart

 One of the great examples of a POS supporting a fashion brand is VMart.
 VMart is an Indian fashion brand that offers a wide range of clothing for men, women, and kids.
 The brand is such a tech-savvy retailer as it always has kept technology at the forefront of everything and is looking for a complete solution.
-From its very beginning, V-Mart has been using a POS system to manage its business elements including purchase, distribution, accounts, etc. Over the years, VMart has expanded its POS solution to vendor shipment portal, store auto-replenishment, and most importantly business intelligence (comprising the strategies and technologies used by enterprises for the data analysis of business information).
+From its very beginning, V-Mart has been using a POS system to manage its business elements, including purchase, distribution, accounts, etc. Over the years, VMart has expanded its POS solution to vendor shipment portals, store auto-replenishment, and most importantly, business intelligence (comprising the strategies and technologies used by enterprises for the data analysis of business information).
 Currently, VMart has opened over 140 hypermarkets and doesn’t seem to stop as they want to expand their national reach, with the help from their POS solution.

 Optimizing supply chain

 - Improved the average inventory sales days from 86 to 81 days for faster replenishment of merchandise with the latest trends

 - Express delivery from the centralized distribution center to the north-east for the sustenance of store freshness